top of page

 IMG_7551_edited.jpg

-She loved and was loved by ordinary people, by the students of both the schools where she taught and the Conservatory and also by those who still visit important theaters today and continue to remember her with recognition and infinite love.
+She had only three great loves in her life: music, family and God.
+She loved and was loved by ordinary people, by students both in the schools where she taught and at the Conservatory and also by those who still today enter important theaters and continue to remember her with recognition and infinite love.
+Rina De Tata was a serious and good artist, a faithful and attentive wife, a loving and generous mother, a tender and irreplaceable grandmother and great-grandmother.

 Call